rubenroo/Chatbot-versie-4/README.md

 # Video - ChatGPT generating the code
 [![IMAGE ALT TEXT HERE](https://rubenroozemond.nl/wp-content/uploads/2023/01/Screenshot-ChatGPT-v3.png)](https://www.youtube.com/watch?v=1rM-Nx0jiKE)

+#The results
+ChatGPT managed to successfully create a simple chatbot with NLTK using code in pyton.
+The code was working within seconds.

+I did add the necessary code to install NLTK myself.
+Without this code, it would not work inside binder.
+Of course, I asked ChatGPT which code was necessary for this.

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible: